 - ask us to restrict the personal information we use about you where you have asked for it to be erased or where you have objected to our use of it.

-For further information in relation to these rights, including the circumstances in which they apply, please see the guidance from the Irish Data Protection Commissioners Office on individuals’ rights under the GDPR https://www.dataprotection.ie/docs/GDPR/1623.htm.
+For further information in relation to these rights, including the circumstances in which they apply, please see the guidance from the Irish Data Protection Commissioners (“DPC”) on individuals’ rights under the GDPR.

 3. What categories of personal information do we use?

-We use a variety of personal information depending on the products and services we provide to you (or to any Connected Company or to Your Supplier).
-For most products and services which we provide to you (or to any Connected Company) we need your name, address, date of birth, contact details (including email address and phone numbers), any other information to allow us to check your identity (including a copy of your identification documents (such as a passport or driving licence) and information about your credit history.
+3.1 We use a variety of personal information depending on the products and services we provide to you (or to any Connected Company).
+For most products and services which we provide to you (or to any Connected Company) we need your name, address, date of birth, contact details (including email address and phone numbers), any other information to allow us to check your identity (including a copy of your identification documents (such as a passport or driving license)) and information about your credit history.

 4. How do we gather your personal information?